Sabmodem/soa-platform-example/README.md

 # Service oriented platform example
-The platform was built based nginx as api gateway and opa for centralized authorization.
+The platform was built based nginx as api gateway and opa+keycloak for centralized authorization.
 The platform has a main frontend that combines all services frontends using module federation technology.
 The current version of platform was designed as test version, it never have tested on any production environments.

 ## Quickstart
 ```